Columbia Gas History

 Columbia Gas Reviews

 Because Columbia Gas serves a large segment market, knowing how well it ranks among similar large-scale incumbant utilities can tell you a lot about how well it serves its customers.
 Columbia Gas is accredited with the BBB and was very well-rated in J.D.
-Power's 2020 Gas Utility Residential Customer Satisfaction Study.
+Power's 2021 utility residential customer satisfaction study.
+The utility also rated well in Escalent's 2021 Utility Trusted Brand & Customer Engagement™: Residential study.

 |OH Energy Ratings Score||Better Business Bureau||J.D.
 Power 2021 Gas Utility Study||Escalent 2021 Utility Study|